eth-educators/eth-docker-docs/website/docs/Support/Rocketpool.md

 I'll be showing two configurations: Chain databases in Rocketpool, and chain databases in eth-docker.

 This has been tested with Lighthouse.
-It should work without changes for any client that brings its own validator client inside Rocketpool, those being any but Nimbus.
+It should work without changes for any client that Rocketpool supports.
 Prysm compatibility is not guaranteed as of RocketPool 1.3.0.

 ## Configuration A: Chain databases in RocketPool